kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

    traffic is denied.

-3. As a cluster administrator, I want to optionally also deploy an additional default set of policies to all workloads that may be overridden by the developers if needed
+3. As a cluster administrator, I want to optionally also deploy an additional default set of policies to all in-cluster workloads that may be overridden by the developers if needed

    Example: I would like to explicitly delegate the restriction of traffic destined for cluster monitoring pods to the developer, allowing them to setup network policy